brgorrie/BoxOfDice/README.md

 Introducing Box of Dice, a library for rolling dice with a command line utility for rolling dice from a CMD prompt.

+For an overview of the default DocFX API documentation please head to https://brgorrie.github.io/BoxOfDice/api/index.html